maxfang168/test-cpp-ann/README.md

 # Outline:

-This project will utilize a ANN, and ASCII depictions of the Tic-Tac-Toe board.
-It will run locally on user's cpu.
+This project will utilize an ANN, and ASCII depictions of the Tic-Tac-Toe board.
+In the ASCII depiction, the Xs and Os will be displayed, but empty spaces will be replaced with a "."
+It will run locally on the user's CPU.
 The ANN will be manually programmed, with no libraries.
 Idea:
-Input layer consists of 9 neurons, each with an input normalized to either 1, or -1.
-1 will indicate a move by the player, 0 will indicate empty spot, and -1 will indicate a move made by the ANN.
+The input layer consists of 9 neurons, each with an input normalized to either 1, or -1.
+1 will indicate a move by the player, 0 will indicate an empty spot, and -1 will indicate a move made by the ANN.
 IE:
 Board visualization:
 User is X, ANN is O:
 ```
 X | O | X
 ---------
-O | X |
+O | X | .
 ---------
 X | O | X
 ```